Jackkkkkkdzk/Power-Outage-ML-Model-Building/README.md

 # Baseline Model
-Our baseline model employs basic linear regression on features derived from onehot encoded categorical data, which are the 'MONTH', 'NERC.REGION', 'CAUSE.CATEGORY' columns in our cleaned dataset.
+Our baseline model employs basic <u>linear regression</u> on features derived from **onehot encoded** categorical data, which are the **'MONTH', 'NERC.REGION', 'CAUSE.CATEGORY'** columns in our cleaned dataset.
 Although the 'MONTH' column contains all integers, we use it as a ordinal categorical variable, while the 'NERC.REGION' and 'CAUSE.CATEGORY' colummns are nominal categorical values.
 These three columns showed the most representative information about outage duration during our EDA phase, and the easiest way to implement these variables is to pass them through a sklearn OneHotEncoder() transformer.

-Our baseline model performs with an average R^2 score of 0.28 for our training data and 0.23 for our testing data.
+Our baseline model performs with an average R<sup>2</sup> score of 0.28 for our training data and <u>0.23 for our testing data</u>.
 With only encoding three columns, this result isn't too bad.
 However, it could be seen that our model's predictions aren't aligning well with the actual durations, with only around one-fourth of the variation explained by our model's regression.
 This model still needs significant improvement to achieve useful prediction accuracy.

 # Final Model
-### Features
-**MONTH, NERC.REGION, CAUSE.CATEGORY, OUTAGE.START.DATE,CLIMATE.REGION, CLIMATE.CATEGORY,HURRICANE.NAMES**
+Features **MONTH, NERC.REGION, CAUSE.CATEGORY, OUTAGE.START.DATE,CLIMATE.REGION, CLIMATE.CATEGORY,HURRICANE.NAMES**